Haden2/Spectrum/README.md

 # Spectrum
-A horror game under development
+A horror game under development.

-This is an update to the README file.
+This is another update to the README, this time with a deletion.